joelfright/joelfright/README.md

 ## Hi there 👋

-I'm Joel Fright, a junior Java developer working at Sparta Global.
+I'm Joel Fright, a Junior Java Developer and SDET working at Sparta Global.
 I am currently in the process of training.

 ### Skills